 Conditions that can be related to Scleroderma or Raynaud's

-Fibromyalgia, also known as fibromyalgia syndrome (FMS), is a chronic condition that characteristically causes pain all over the body, including muscle and joint pain, profound fatigue, disturbed sleep and a myriad of other symptoms.
+Fibromyalgia, also known as fibromyalgia syndrome (FMS), is a chronic condition that is characterised by pain occurring all over the body.
+Fibromyalgia symptoms include muscle and joint pain, profound fatigue, disturbed sleep and a myriad of other symptoms.

 ￼￼￼￼￼The pain tends to be felt as diffuse aching or burning, often described as head to toe pain.
 It may be worse at some times than at others.
 It may also change location, usually becoming more severe in parts of the body that are used most.

 The name fibromyalgia is made up from “fibro" for fibrous tissues such as tendons and ligaments; “my" indicating muscles; and “algia" meaning pain.
 The fatigue ranges from feeling tired, to the exhaustion of a flu-like illness.
 It may come and go and people can suddenly feel drained of all energy – as if someone just “pulled the plug".